This Is America: Music video analysis

-Childish Gambino shooting a church choir in the music video, which is largely inspired by the 2015 Charleston church shooting, received general controversy by the media.
+Childish Gambino shooting a church choir in the music video, which is largely inspired by the 2015 Charleston church shooting, was controversial in the media.

 In both scenes a child appears from off-screen holding a red cloth, on which Gambino gently lays the weapon used, while the bodies are simply dragged away.
 A group of children in school uniforms joins Gambino in dancing, only to panic and scatter when the music imitates the sound of gunfire and Gambino positions his arms as if firing a gun, after which he lights a joint.
 Other schoolchildren are seen on a catwalk above, using their cell phones to record the chaos happening in the video as Gambino sings the lyrics "This a celly / That's a tool".
 Martha Tesema, writer for website Mashable, stated that "cell phones have been used as tools to broadcast police shooting, rioting against, or choking black people in this country".
 The word "celly" might also be a reference to a prison cell, making the line a reference to the disproportionate incarceration of black Americans.
 Throughout the video, numerous vehicles from several decades ago are featured, many of them with their hazard lights flashing and the driver's side door ajar.
 American singer SZA makes a cameo appearance towards the end of the video, seated atop one of these vehicles.
 The video ends with Gambino in a darkened portion of the warehouse, fearfully running towards the camera while being chased by several white people.

 The dance moves were choreographed by Rwandan-born Sherrie Silver based on various African dances such as the Ghanaian Azonto, Nigerian Shoki, and the South African Gwara gwara, as well as gyration or walking moves from Angola and Ivory Coast.